rlhatcher/career-sliders/content/sliders/info/feedback.md

 ## Avoid It

 Demonstrated by avoiding situations in which feedback may be given or received.
-Individuals who avoid feedback tend to find receiving unsolicited feedback particularly challenging.
+Individuals who avoid feedback tend to find unsolicited feedback particularly challenging.

 ## Excuse It